BATTLEFIELD AUSTRALIAN SHEPHERDS AND MINIATURE AMERICAN SHEPHERDS

 PRICING & Procedures

 At our home located in the heart of Virginia, we devote considerable time and effort each year to planning future breedings following the championing of our dogs.
 Our focus lies in nurturing temperament, structure, and functionality—key attributes that define the breed's excellence in performance.
-To ensure the utmost welfare of our puppies, all dogs under two years of age, including puppies, are sold on a limited registration basis to companion homes, with prices starting at $2000.
-We dropped the price of puppies due to many struggling financially.
+To ensure the utmost welfare of our puppies, all dogs under two years of age, including puppies, are sold on a limited registration basis to companion homes, between $1500 - 3500 depending on expenses and size of litter.
+SEE LITTER PAGE FOR CURRENT LITTER PRICE.
 Registration is provided upon confirmation of spaying or neutering at two years of age, a practice we uphold to promote responsible pet ownership.

 In our commitment to fairness, we do not charge additional fees for coat color, eye color, or sex.
 Every puppy in a litter receives equal care and attention, and we maintain a consistent pricing structure.
-A non-refundable deposit of $500 is required to reserve a puppy, payable upon birth, with the remaining balance due at pick-up or during the puppy play day meet and greet whichever works best for the puppy buyer.
+A non-refundable deposit of $500 is required to reserve a puppy with the remaining balance due at pick-up or during the puppy play day meet and greet whichever works best for the puppy buyer.
+If we don't have a play day/meet and greet, the payment will be due at pick up.
+We do take deposits once litter is confirmed.
+There are NO guarantees of eye color or color coat choices.

 Once a litter is born, we promptly notify prospective owners via email blast and regularly update our Facebook page with pictures, typically after the puppies reach five weeks of age.
 I don't send out individual emails with photos.
 We ask that you follow our Facebook page for updates on litters.
 While we understand the desire for specific colors or sexes, we prioritize matching puppies with families based on temperament suitability.